haller-group/SSMLearn/fastSSM/readme.md

         vonkarmanbeam/vonkarman.m
         resonantbeam/resonantdoublebeam.m

-The following examples cover how to employ Vandermonde matrices for delay-embedded data: [2]
+The following examples cover how to employ Vandermonde matrices for delay-embedded data [2]:

     examples/
         oscillator/oscillator.m
         sloshing/sloshingDelay.m
         vonkarmanbeam/vonkarmanDelay.m

+This example shows how to recover nonlinear resonances from sloshing experiments [3]:

+    examples/
+        sloshing/sloshingResonance.m
+        sloshing/sloshingPoincare.m

 fastSSM and fastSSMplus are open-source and free to use.
 Please consider citing this work when using the code: